-- If your submission is voted "Needs Minor Changes" or "Needs Major Changes", it will be marked in red on the artist and label pages, and any new artists or labels on the release won't be able to have their profiles updated.
+- If your submission is voted "Needs Minor Changes" or "Needs Major Changes", it will be marked in red on the label, Master release, Collection, Wantlist and some other pages, and any new labels on the release won't be able to have their profiles updated.
 If this happens, please check the history page of the release for comments from other users, and see if you can edit the release so it can be marked as correct.

-- A submission may be rejected from the database if the voters think it is incorrect.
-It will go back to Draft status if that happens, and you will be notified.
-You can go to My Discogs / Draft Releases to see it.
+- A submission may be removed from the Database if the voters think it is invalid.
+It will go back to draft status if that happens, and you will be notified.
+You can go to Drafts to see it.
 Click the "view" link to see the voters comments on why it was rejected.
-From the Draft Releases page you can delete a release or edit it in order to re-submit.
+From the Drafts page you can delete a release or edit it in order to re-submit.

 - Add Release - Use this form to add a new release to Discogs.
-The link to this form is on the Discogs home page and at the bottom of all Artist and Label pages.
+The link to this form is on the Discogs home page (in the footer) and at the bottom of all Artist and Label pages.

-- Write a Review - Use this form to add a review to an artist, label, or release page.
-The link is at the bottom of every release, artist, and label page.
-See Adding Reviews for more information.
+- Write a Review - Use this form to add a review to an Artist, Label, or Release page.
+The link is at the bottom of every Release, Artist, and Label page.
+See How To Post A Review for more information.

-- Update Information - Use these forms to make changes to an artist, label, or release page.
-The link is at the right of every artist, label, and release page.
-Updating a release will give you the same form as for adding a release, filled in with the existing information.
-See Updating A Label, Updating An Artist for guidelines on how to use those forms.
+- Edit Information - Use these forms to make changes to an Artist, Label or Release page.
+The link is at the right of every Artist, Label, and Release page.
+Editing or updating a release will give you the same form as for adding a release, filled in with the existing information.
+See Updating A Label and Updating An Artist for guidelines on how to use those forms.

 - All additions and changes to Discogs must be submitted via the various forms.
 Please do not send us Excel spreadsheets, links to your website discography, emails with update information etc. We can't use those!